Endpoint security

 Summary: Endpoints are the primary gateway for cyber threats.
 Discover how to secure your devices and prevent a single compromise from becoming a network-wide crisis.

 If you were asked where threat actors usually launch their attacks, what would you say?
 You might point to the firewall.
-And you would be wrong.
+You would be wrong.

 The real target is the endpoint.
-IBM’s Cost of a Data Breach Report suggests that up to 90% of successful cyber-attacks originate from devices such as laptops, servers, and mobile phones.
+IBM’s Cost of a Data Breach Report estimates that as many as 90% of successful cyberattacks originate from devices such as laptops, servers, and mobile phones.

-With the average data breach costing $4.4 million, endpoint security is a business necessity.
+With the average data breach now costing $4.4 million, endpoint security is a business necessity.
 As remote work and IoT expand, securing your endpoints serves as your first line of defense.
-Let’s explore how endpoint security works and how to prevent a single compromised device from becoming a network-wide crisis.
+Let’s look at how endpoint security works and how to prevent a single compromised device from becoming a network-wide crisis.

 What is endpoint security?

 Endpoint security covers all measures taken to defend user devices from direct and indirect threats.
-It aims to prevent unauthorized access.
+It aims to prevent unauthorized access to a corporate network.

 What counts as an endpoint?